magmai-ai/magmai-doc/_docs/templates/Load Checkpoint.md

 This node operates as a selector.
 It selects the appropriate model based on the ckpt_name chosen by user.
 It also provide the clip model used for encoding text prompts and the vae model used for encoding and decoding images to and from latent space.

 Think of Load Checkpoint as the power source of a circuit, generating three distinct currents: model, vae, and clip.
 By connecting wires to corresponding nodes, you can activate their functions.

+Note that some models may not include VAE, which may result in node not having VAE output.
 <br>